fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 ## VI.
 A remote data cache as a finite state machine

-Thinking of a remote data cache as a finite state machine does not necessitate one particular implementation.
+Thinking of a remote data cache as a finite state machine does not necessitate any particular implementation.
-States, events, and transitions should be reflect the needs of the application.
+States, events, and transitions should reflect the needs of the application.
 And state machines themselves come in several varieties.
 My primary purpose is to make the conceptual connection.
 Nontheless, it is not enough to say "just use a finite state machine".
-Implementing the cache state machine was not straightforward, so I want to touch on a few of the details.
+Implementing the remote data cache as a state machine was not straightforward so I want to touch on a few of the details.

 The first step is to define an `updateCache` function.
 This is the heart of the cache system.
-This function takes a current `Cache` state and a `CacheEvent` event, and returns a new `Cache` state according to the rules defined in the state change table above.
+`updateCache` takes a `CacheEvent` event and a current `Cache` state, and returns a new `Cache` state according to the rules defined in the state change table above.